CyprienBouton/HousingPriceAnalysis/README.md

 And other additional features:
 - District
-- Delta days The number of days since the first transaction of the dataset
+- Delta days: number of days since the first transaction in the dataset

 # Installation